devanshis12/mlcb-hackathon/README.md

 ### 6. Visualizations
 Run all cells in this section to get visualizations for the ensemble model and the XGBoost model.

+## Findings
+The final model used for predictions is an Ensemble model that has three base models inluding: Random Forest regressor, with fine-tuned parameters, XGBoost regressor, with fine-tuned parameters, and a linear regressor.
+The meta model is a Ridge regressor for regularization.
+The following plots show the predictions from the individual base models and the stacked model predictions.

+![Model Predictions vs Fitness][/plots/predsvsfit.png]\
+![Prediction Errors Across Models][/plots/errvsmod.png]